prebid/prebid.github.io/dev-docs/modules/floors.md

 {% endhighlight %}

-### Floors Syntax
+## Floors Syntax

-The examples above covered several different scenarios.
-Here are all the options supported by the Floors module.
+The examples above covered several different scenarios where floors can be applied.
+Below we will cover the syntax and definition of the floors data schema.
+As of prebid.js version 3.24, the Floors model supports a second data schema with the ability to add new schemas to future-proof the needs of additional design changes while keeping backwards compatibility.

+### Schema 1

+Schema 1 restricts floors providers or publishers to apply only one data group.
+To test more than one floor group, floor providers or publishers are required to reset the data set with new rules after each request bids.

 {: .table .table-bordered .table-striped }
 | Param | Type | Description | Default |